develop¶

 <CRITICAL>

-develop records its own phase/gate progress in `workflow_state` so the work
+develop records its own phase/gate progress in a persistent state file so the work

 survives context compaction and a resumed session can re-assert the remaining